ammar-qazi/HisaabFlow/README.md

 ## Privacy & Security

 Your financial data never leaves your computer.
-FlowParser runs entirely locally:
+HisaabFlow runs entirely locally:

 - **No cloud processing**: Everything happens on your machine
 - **No data transmission**: CSV files stay in your local folders